StephenBarnes/EasyLinksDungeonGen/features_to_implement_later.md

 	- Consider adding a grower that looks for parallel corridors and creates a corridor between them, creating 2 T-junctions at the ends.
 - Implement the step 2 loop that repeatedly runs growers.
 - Implement step 3, deleting extra components and accepting or rejecting.

-- Add support for weights when choosing room templates for T-junctions, 4-way junctions, and bend rooms.
-We generally want to prefer placing the bigger options if possible, and use the tiny 2x2 or 2x4 rooms only as a last resort.

 - Add constraint: avoid making short loops.
 Meaning for instance if room 1 and room 2 are linked by a passage A, and room 1 is linked to another passage B, then we shouldn't create a passage C from room 2 to passage B. This would require maintaining a list of all passages connected to each room and all rooms connected to a given passage, and then checking the graph distance of things we want to connect that are in the same component, and then rejecting that connection if the graph distance is too short.